MurtadhaAlobaidi/soundgood-music-school/README.md

 The purpose is to facilitate information handling and business transactions for the Soundgood music school company, by developing a database which handles all the school's data and also an application that can handle some of the transactions.

+# Architecture
+This project follows the Model-View-Controller (MVC) architectural pattern:

+## Model
+- Located in `src/main/java/model/`
+- Contains the business logic and data structures
+- Includes classes like `Instrument` and `InstrumentDTO` that represent the core domain objects
+- Handles business rules and data validation through exceptions like `RentException`

+## View
+- Located in `src/main/java/view/`
+- Manages the user interface and command-line interaction
+- `BlockingInterpreter` handles user input and command interpretation
+- Presents data to users through formatted console output
+- Implements commands through the `Command` interface

+## Controller
+- Located in `src/main/java/controller/`
+- Acts as an intermediary between Model and View
+- Processes user commands from the View
+- Coordinates with the Model layer and database operations
+- Uses `SchoolDAO` for database interactions

 # Built With languages
 * [SQL](https://pages.github.com/)
 * [JAVA](https://pages.github.com/)